 The predictions made by those researching the advances in AI point to a revolutionary change in the way goods and services are produced and significant modifications to the way economies answer the three basic economic questions.
 Humans may still demand natural products like food and water but households and businesses are also likely to want to purchase more labour saving devices.
-The real changes are likely to occur with respect to the question of 'how to produce' as businesses, acting to maximise their profits and maintain competitiveness will look for machines that can help to lower their costs and introduce better, less wasteful production techniques.
-The hardest aspect of future resource allocation to predict is the 'for whom' question.
-If the demand for labour resources shrink and work, as we currently know it, is completed by machines, how will people earn an income so that they can purchase all of the goods and services that are being made with the machines?
+The real changes are likely to occur with respect to the question of 'how to produce' as businesses, acting to maximise their profits and maintain competitiveness, will look for machines that can help to lower their costs and introduce better, less wasteful production techniques.
+Futurists seem to disagree about the 'for whom' question.
+If the demand for labour resources shrinks and work, as we currently know it, is completed by machines, how will people earn an income so that they can purchase all of the goods and services that are being made with the machines?
 One suggestion, which is the focus of much discussion around the world, is a universal basic income (UBI) whereby all people might be paid a minimum amount per week or month so that they can live above the poverty line, regardless of their employment status.
+Other experts suggest that complex tasks that require emotional intelligence will be harder to replicate and will therefore give people with those skills a competitive advantage.

-- 1. Distinguish between labour and capital resources. - 2.
-Explain how the introduction of artificial intelligence may reduce the cost of production for firms and affect how they answer the key economic question of 'how to produce'. - 3.
-With reference to the use of vehicles in the production process, explain how artificial intelligence could result in a significant change in the allocation of resources in the economy. - 4.
+1. Distinguish between labour and capital resources.

+- Explain how the introduction of artificial intelligence may reduce the cost of production for firms and affect how they answer the key economic question of 'how to produce'.
+Make reference to specific examples. - 3.
+With reference to the use of vehicles in the production process, explain how artificial intelligence could result in a significant change in the allocation of resources in the economy.
+Extend your analysis beyond the car industry. - 4.
 Explain why a large number of workers might find it difficult to achieve a pay rise in the future.
 Ensure you use demand and supply analysis in your answer. - 5.
 Research another area of artificial intelligence and explain how changes in this area may affect the allocation of resources.
 Again, use demand and supply analysis and reference to relative prices in your answer.